V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 Flashing the screen takes a .bin file, the config file, and usually the TFT35 folder (unzipped) on the root of the screens SD card.

-You can get these files from the link at the end of this section below.
-OR here is a [zip file](https://github.com/V1EngineeringInc/BIGTREETECH-TouchScreenFirmware/blob/master/TFT_E3V3_1_7_21.zip), make sure to unzip it first.

 BIGTREE_TFT35_V3.0_E3.****.bin
 config.ini
 TFT35 (folder) you do not need the folder present for minor updates it is just for graphics and languages.